SUPPORT CENTER

 It is important to note that multiple select questions may require more time and effort from respondents compared to single-choice questions, as they need to consider and evaluate each option.
 Additionally, data analysis can be more complex, as authors must examine the various combinations of selected options and their implications.
 To maximize the effectiveness of multiple select questions, authors should carefully design the response options and consider incorporating other question types to ensure a well-rounded understanding of the research subject.

-In Stackle, multiple-select questions come with the added feature of an Open Text area, allowing respondents to provide further explanations or clarifications for their chosen answers.
+In Stackle, multiple-select questions come with the added optional feature of an Open Text area, allowing respondents to provide further explanations or clarifications for their chosen answers.
 This unique combination enables authors to gain insights through a quick quantitative assessment of understanding, while also offering the opportunity for a more in-depth qualitative analysis when time permits.

 Read Configuring Multiple Select Questions to learn more.